mvextensions/mvbasiclinkar/README.md

   <img src="https://www.kosday.com/vscodeimages/003.jpg" alt="Connection buttons" title="Connection buttons">
 </p>

-**New Connection**: Create a new connection.
+**New Connection (1)**: Create a new connection.

+**Search Items (2)**: Searches all open Linkar connections for item names matching the text to be searched.
+You will be able to open the chosen items.

+**View Recent Opened Items (3)**: View the last 50  opened items in any connection.

-**Collapse all the Linkar explorer tree**: Collapse all the tree, connections, files and programs.
+**Collapse all the Linkar explorer tree (4)**: Collapse all the tree, connections, files and programs.

-**Dictionaries Management**:Opens a text box to write the filename.
+**Dictionaries Management (5)**:Opens a text box to write the filename.
 Then you can see, create, delete, update the file dictionaries.

-**Execute TCL Command**: Opens a textbox to write the TCL command and then execute it in the database.
+**Execute TCL Command (6)**: Opens a textbox to write the TCL command and then execute it in the database.
 The result appears in the output tab of the Vs Code Terminal.

 **WARNING!!** Do not use this resource to test programs, if the TCL Command execution crashes all the EntryPoint line will crash, and you and the rest of team may lose all connections.